backbone-cord/backbone-cord.github.io/README.md

 #### Requirements

 * Backbone 1.1+, other versions and variants may also work but haven't been tested
-* Modern Browser, IE9+ - Array.indexOf, Object.getPrototypeOf, Object.defineProperty, Object.getOwnPropertyDescriptor, and Function.bind methods are used, possibly others that would need a polyfill on older browsers
+* Modern Browser, IE9+ - Array.indexOf, Array.isArray, Object.getPrototypeOf, Object.defineProperty, Object.getOwnPropertyDescriptor, and Function.bind methods are used, possibly others that would need a polyfill on older browsers

 *NOTE:* jQuery and Underscore.js are NOT required, though normally used with Backbone.